-Meeting dates are set for the year during the first meeting of the year.
+Meeting dates are set for the year during the Organizational Meeting or the first meeting of the year.
 The Organizational Meeting date is set at the December board meeting.

 There is a common misconception that the Board of Education is highly involved in the daily operation of the school district, however, that is not the case.
 It is the responsibility of the Board to employ a qualified Superintendent and Treasurer; it is the responsibility of these two employees to operate the school district.
 The Board then either approves or disapproves the recommendations of the Superintendent and/or Treasurer.
 Additionally, the Board serves as an advisor to the Superintendent and Treasurer as well as conduit to the community.

 Board of Education Meetings